 Our payment marketing platform, PayLead Cube, is removing many pains that marketers traditionally encounter in performance marketing:

 - Sales generation channel that works for both online and offline stores

 - Audience targeting based on effective and proven purchases history, not just assumptions

 - Plug and play solution - No technical implementation needed at all

 - No Attribution challenges - No CPA duplication risk

-- Cookie-free paradigm, while being fully GDPR-compliant and going beyond
+- Cookie-free paradigm, while being fully GDPR-compliant

-How do I start using Payment Marketing and drive incremental sales?
+How do I start using payment marketing and drive incremental sales?